-During 2015, five designated funds were established at the Foundation to receive and process pledges and payments associated with the St. Augustine Catholic Church Building in Faith Capital Campaign, the Building Together the Future of Good Shepherd Catholic Church Capital Campaign, the Nuestra Senora del Pilar Catholic Church Evangelizing Future Generations Capital Campaign, the St. Michael the Archangel Catholic Church Go Build God's House Capital Campaign and the Sacred Heart Catholic Church Our Past, Our Present, Our Future Capital Campaign.
-The funds join the Our Faith Our Future Diocese of Dallas Capital Campaign, which was established in 2013, the St. Anthony Catholic Church Caring for Our Present, Planning for Our Future Capital Campaign, the Divine Mercy of Our Lord Catholic Church Growing with Faith Capital Campaign, and the St. Gabriel the Archangel Catholic Community Raising the Walls Capital Campaign.
-The later campaigns were established in 2014.
+During 2016, the Foundation continued to receive and process pledge payments associated with nine capital campaigns.
+The St. Augustine Catholic Church Building in Faith Capital Campaign, the Building Together the Future of Good Shepherd Catholic Church Capital Campaign, the Nuestra Senora del Pilar Catholic Church Evangelizing Future Generations Capital Campaign, the St. Michael the Archangel Catholic Church Go Build God's House Capital Campaign and the Sacred Heart Catholic Church Our Past, Our Present, Our Future Capital Campaign, were all established in 2015.
+These funds joined the Our Faith Our Future Diocese of Dallas Capital Campaign, which was established in 2013, the St. Anthony Catholic Church Caring for Our Present, Planning for Our Future Capital Campaign, the Divine Mercy of Our Lord Catholic Church Growing with Faith Capital Campaign, and the St. Gabriel the Archangel Catholic Community Raising the Walls Capital Campaigns, all established in 2014.
 The pledge phase of all campaigns has been completed.
-The collection phase of these campaigns is expected to continue through 2020.
+The collection phase of these campaigns is expected to continue through 2023.
 These pledges and payments are deemed to be temporarily restricted.

-The allowance for uncollectible pledges has increased significantly in the current year due to the following; an overall increase in the number of pledges, an increase in the number of pledges greater than 60 days past due, and an additional general reserve based on subsequent campaign results.
+The allowance for uncollectible pledges has decreased in the current year due to the following; the completion of the pledge phase of the campaigns and the write off of any pledges greater than 730 days past due.
 The Diocese of Dallas and the parishes are responsible for the relationships with these donors.
 The Foundation is working closely with them to maximize collections going forward.